 Best things to see in Manila.

-Manila used to be in the heart of Spanish colony.
+Manila used to be at the heart of the Spanish colony.
 There are plenty of significant landmarks in the city that are worth visiting.

 Top popular city tours: